pemoreau/advent-of-code/README.md

 A good day for me.
 I have used a list of (value, depth) tuples to represent the tree.
 With this representation, the normalization wrt. explode can be done in one pass. `split` rule is also efficient.

 One difficulty is to compute the magnitude.
-Fopr that I use a stack of `(value,depth)`. when the top of the stack contains two values with the same depth, theyn can be replaced by a new tuple `(3*left+2*right, depth-1)`.
+For that I use a stack of `(value,depth)`. when the top of the stack contains two values with the same depth, they can be replaced by a new tuple `(3*left+2*right, depth-1)`.
 This is quite efficient.

-The current implementation doesn ot perform side effect.
+The current implementation does not perform side effect.
 This should be possible to improve the efficiency by doing transformations in place.

 ## Day 19